LiAngelo Ball Still Believes He Will Play For The Los Angeles Lakers With Lonzo Ball, LeBron James

 — Robert Littal (@BSO) July 8, 2018

-At this point in time, his dream of playing for the Lakers seems a bit farfetched.
+At this point, his dream of playing for the Lakers seems a bit farfetched.
 He is obviously still confident in his ability, but the Lakers don’t appear to be too interested in bringing in more than one Ball.
 Lonzo struggled as a rookie, due in large part to the high expectations that LaVar placed on him.

 Needless to say, it will be interesting to see what the future holds for LiAngelo.
 He has an uphill battle in front of him to get into the NBA.
 It will take a lot of work on his game to begin intriguing teams.